-Building out your own campervan means you’ll have to make big decisions.
-One of those being your campervan bed design.
+Building out your own campervan means you’ll have to make several big decisions, and one of those is your campervan bed design.

-There are so many types of beds for a campervan it can be overwhelming.
-There are panel beds, convertible beds, slider beds, flip-out benches, platform van beds and drop-down table beds.
+There are so many types of beds for a campervan that it can be overwhelming to pick one.
+There are panel beds, convertible beds, slider beds, flip-out benches, platform van beds, and drop-down table beds.

-In this post, we’ll give you a bunch of campervan bed ideas so you can decide which design is just right for your layout.
+In this post, I’ll give you a bunch of campervan bed ideas so you can decide which design is just right for your layout.
+I also included some feedback from van lifers on which beds they chose to help you consider the pros and cons of the different styles of campervan beds.

-Or you can place it low down to enjoy more headroom and use the storage underneath for drawers and a sliding table.
-The Moab elevator bed goes up and down to various heights depending on what you need.
+Another option is to place the campervan bed low down to enjoy more headroom and use the storage underneath for drawers and a sliding table.
+The Moab elevator bed goes up and down to various heights, depending on your preference.

-Narrower vans require a longer platform to provide full lying space, which means they take up more room.
-However, Flarespace flares add width to your van with a fiberglass bumpout so you can sleep sideways.
-We recently added
+Narrower vans require a longer platform to provide space to fully lay down, which means they take up more room.
+However, Flarespace flares add width to your van with a fiberglass bump out so you can sleep sideways.
+I added

 If you want to buy a premade platform bed, check out these companies: